acalcutt/unified-remote-hass/README.md

 # Unified Remote for Home Assistant

-Control your Windows PC from Home Assistant with a touchpad, media controls, keyboard, and volume — powered by your existing **Unified Remote** server.
+Control your computer (Windows, macOS, or Linux) from Home Assistant with a touchpad, media controls, keyboard, and volume — powered by your existing **Unified Remote** server.

 ## Overview